-The great advantage with linoleum flooring is that you are spoiled for choice in terms of the designs, patterns and materials used to make the linoleum floors.
+The primary advantage of linoleum flooring is that you are spoiled for choice in available designs, patterns, and materials.
 Below are the main linoleum flooring options.

 This is the most popular linoleum flooring option.
 It is also the most complex of all the linoleum flooring options to install.
-It is advisable to contact a professional to help you i linoleum sheet installation.
-The flooring is available in a wide range of designs, patterns and colors.
-The average width of linoleum flooring rolls is about six feet but they come in different sizes and shapes to fit everyone’s tastes and preferences.
+It is advisable to contact a professional to help you with linoleum sheet installation.
+The flooring is available in a wide range of designs, patterns, and colors.
+The average width of linoleum flooring rolls is about six feet, but they come in different sizes and shapes to fit your taste and preference.

-It is similar to tile flooring but it has an edge over ceramic and porcelain tiles.
-This is because it is comfortable underfoot, therefore, one can stand for long without any discomfort.
+It is similar to tile flooring, but it has the edge over porcelain and ceramic tiles.
+This is because it is comfortable underfoot; therefore, one can stand for long without any discomfort.
 This feature has led to its extensive use in hospitals and other medical facilities.
-It is also dust and dirt repellent, therefore, it is allergy-free which is great for patients with allergies.
+It is also dust and dirt repellent (hypoallergic), which is great for allergic people.
 Linoleum tile is also preferred over other tiles because of its low maintenance.

 This is the easiest flooring option to install.
-It is usually ideally for the kitchen floors.
-It usually comes in planks which are installed onto the floor frame without using adhesive glue.
+It is usually ideal for the kitchen floors.
+It comes in planks that are installed onto the floor frame without using adhesive glue.

 This is a cheap linoleum flooring option that leaves your floor with a sophisticated look without breaking the bank.
-They leave your house with an elegant and contemporary look that will leave you admiring your floor all day long.
+They leave your house with an elegant and contemporary look that will leave you admiring your floor all day.

-Linoleum floors are a bit expensive than other flooring options such as the vinyl and laminate floors.
-The average cost of linoleum floors is about $2.50 to $3.50.
+Linoleum floors are a bit expensive than other flooring options such as vinyl and laminate floors.
+The average cost of linoleum floors is about $2.50 to $3.50 per square foot.
 The prices vary according to the thickness of the material.
 This is because thicker linoleums imply that a lot of pigments were used.
-The darker linoleum floors are also more expensive than the lighter ones.
+Dark linoleum floors are also more expensive than light ones.

 Step 1: Acclimate the linoleum to the room

 Linoleum materials tend to shrink or expand when installed in areas where they have not been used before.
 To avoid making a linoleum floor with unsightly lumps and bumps, you need to leave it in the room.
-You should wait for at least 24 hours so that it can be the normal size during the installation.
+You should wait for at least 24 hours for the material to be the normal size during the installation.

 step 2: Remove the baseboard

-A baseboard is the wooden trim that runs around the base of the wall which helps hold the floor in place.
-This will be instrumental in helping you fit your linoleum floor especially at the edges.
+A baseboard is a wooden trim that runs around the base of the wall, which helps hold the floor in place.
+This will be instrumental in helping you fit your linoleum floor, especially at the edges.

 Step 3: Make the floor level

-Linoleum floor installation requires a flat and a near perfect floor.
+The linoleum floor installation requires a flat and a near-perfect floor.
 For wooden floors, you can level it with plywood underlayment and a leveler for any minor imperfection.
-A concrete floor can be corrected by adding concrete to the spots that are low while minor bumps can be leveled using a mason’s chisel.
-For a totally destroyed or a floor that can’t hold linoleum floor, use a plywood underlay all over the floor so that it may provide the smoothness required for the installation process.
+You can correct a concrete floor by adding concrete to the low spots, while minor bumps can be leveled using a mason’s chisel.
+For a severely damaged floor or a floor that can’t hold linoleum, use plywood underlay all over the floor so that it may provide the smoothness required for the installation process.

 Step 4: Take the measurement and cut the material into the correct sizes

 Use your tape measure and measure the dimensions of your house.
-Once you are done taking the measurements, have a rough sketch of the room.
-Then, cut the linoleum according to the measurements, designs and patterns that you desire.
+Once you take the measurements, have a rough sketch of the room.
+Then, cut the linoleum according to the measurements, designs, and patterns that you desire.
 Make sure to use the acclimated linoleum materials for a more accurate cut.

 step 5: Laying the linoleum

-Lay the linoleum into place and fit them properly according to the dimensions .
-The walls may require you to have a flat and straight object to crease the linoleum against the wall.
+Lay the linoleum into place and fit them properly according to the dimensions.
+The walls may require a flat and straight object to crease the linoleum against the wall.
 A camping and linoleum knives are necessary to trim the edges.
-Corners require you to have V-shaped cuts so as to cut off excess linoleum materials.
+Corners require you to have V-shaped cuts to cut off excess linoleum materials.

 step 6: Apply adhesive

 Peel back the edges of the linoleum materials and apply the adhesive as per the manufacturer’s directions.
-This is because some linoleum materials require adhesives only at the joints while others require even application on the underside.
+Some linoleum materials require adhesives only at the joints, while others require even application on the underside.
 Once you apply, press it firmly on the floor to stick well

 step 7: Use a roller to even the floor